The Many Benefits Of Massage

-During your day-to-day life, levels of stress tends to grow, sometimes quickly in reaction to events, and sometimes gradually over time.
-The tension that you ‘feel’ manifests itself throughout your physiology, which can have detrimental effects to your entire body if not managed.
+During your day-to-day life, levels of stress tend to grow, sometimes quickly in reaction to events, and sometimes gradually over time.
+The tension that you ‘feel’ manifests itself throughout your physiology, which can have detrimental effects on your entire body if not managed.

 Massage has also been shown to decrease the level of the stress hormone, cortisol, as well as boosting the immune system (see below).

 You will be left relaxed and re-invigorated in both mind and body.

 An experienced therapist will be able to notice the stresses and strains on your body to help release muscle tension.
 With careful and strategic massage techniques, your body is realigned more to its natural ‘perfect’ state, improving your movement, flexibility, and posture.
 Muscles, tendons, joints, and connecting tissues all benefit.

 Although there is no scientific proof behind the belief that massage aids the releasing of Lactic Acid, it is well known to reduce muscle soreness and swelling, a fact that explains why so many athletes have a regular massage after training.